play-co/platformer/guide.md

-# Ship an awesome Android & iOS game in a few hours using JavaScript
+# Ship an awesome, polished Android & iOS game in a few hours using JavaScript

-One of the benefits of building games in JavaScript is that you can prototype very quickly.
-A good game engine will abstract away the hard parts, leaving you to focus on the more creative aspects of game development.
-A great game engine will provide that same creative flexibility without sacrificing performance.

 The GC DevKit provides a solid, performant foundation for many different types of games.
+You can already build cross-platform  games of any genre incredibly quickly using DevKit.
+At Game Closure, we regularly build new games in a day or less.

-We wanted to see if we could take it even
-further: What if we narrowed our constraints a bit and built a framework on top of DevKit, designed for a specific game genre?
+We wanted to see if we could take it even further: What if we narrowed our constraints a bit and built a framework on top of DevKit, designed for a specific game genre?
+Could we reduce the cycle from idea to implementation even more, so that developers can not only prototype a game in the span of a few hours, but build a fully-polished, shippable game in an afternoon?

 We wanted to choose a genre that includes a couple interesting technical challenges for game developers.
 It's hard to build a